Why “Minimalism” Often Looks Cheap (and How to Do It Right)

 Minimalism Exposes Every Construction Flaw

-This is the fact that clients learn after the renovation is complete and they’re living with the result.
+This is the fact clients learn after the renovation is complete and they are living with the result.
 A traditional interior with crown molding, wainscoting, patterned wallpaper, and layered textiles conceals imprecise drywall taping, slight wall irregularities, and the small deviations that are normal in residential construction.
-A minimalist interior with flat-painted walls and no transition details does none of that concealment.
-Every sanding mark, every shadow from an uneven surface, every gap at a baseboard joint is visible.
-This is why high-end minimalist renovation in Manhattan requires a plaster quality standard, not a drywall-and-paint standard.
+A minimalist interior with flat-painted walls and no transition details conceals none of it.
+Sanding marks, shadows from an uneven surface, a gap at a baseboard joint: all visible.

 Furniture Selection Mistakes Are Amplified

 In a furnished traditional room, a poorly proportioned side table is one of many objects.
 In a minimalist room where a console table, a rug, and a single light fixture are the only elements in a twelve-foot wall section, that console table is the composition.
 Its depth relative to the wall length, its height relative to the ceiling, its material relative to the floor: all of these relationships constitute the design.
-When a client selects furniture without professional guidance based on what looks acceptable in a catalog, the result is a collection of individual pieces that don’t compose.
-The room looks like it’s waiting to be furnished.
+When a client selects furniture without professional guidance, based on what looks acceptable in a catalogue, the result is a collection of individual pieces that do not compose.
+The room looks like it is waiting to be furnished.

 Lighting Is Treated as an Afterthought

-A grid of recessed downlights is not a lighting design.
+A grid of recessed downlights does not amount to a lighting design.
 In a minimalist interior with no chandeliers, no decorative pendants, and no patterned surfaces to absorb and distribute light, the quality and direction of light determines the entire atmosphere of the room.
 Recessed lights on a single circuit produce flat, institutional illumination.
 Architectural lighting — uplighting at walls, linear coves, carefully positioned downlights with the correct beam angle, task lighting integrated into millwork — creates depth and warmth from the same white room.
-The cost of specifying and installing architectural lighting properly is significant.
+The cost of specifying and installing it properly is significant.
 Skipping it produces a minimalist apartment that looks like a hospital corridor.

 The Architectural Context Is Ignored

-A prewar co-op with ceiling moldings, plaster medallions, and original window proportions is a specific architectural character that minimalism has to negotiate.
+A prewar co-op with ceiling moldings, plaster medallions, and original window proportions has a specific architectural character that minimalism has to negotiate.
 Stripping out original details and painting everything white erases an apartment rather than refining it.
-Designers who work successfully in Manhattan’s prewar building stock understand how to calibrate a contemporary interior against existing architectural character — a substantially different skill set from starting with a blank box.
+Calibrating a contemporary interior against existing architectural character is a substantially different skill from starting with a blank box, and it is worth asking any designer to show completed work in prewar stock specifically rather than in new construction.

 What High-End Minimalism Actually Looks Like

 The detailing is precise and specific.
 Baseboards are the right height for the ceiling.
 Door casings are either absent or substantial, never vestigial.
 Transitions between materials are resolved with the same intention as the materials themselves.
-Lighting fixtures are sourced or specified for their relationship to the room rather than selected from a catalog.
+Lighting fixtures are specified for their relationship to the room rather than selected from a catalogue.

 Storage is invisible.
-Clean lines and hidden storage are a functional requirement in a minimalist interior.
 A room without visual clutter requires infrastructure for the things that would otherwise produce that clutter.
-Custom millwork that integrates storage, media equipment, and mechanical systems behind flush-panel doors is expensive to produce, and it is what separates a minimalist interior that functions from one that looks like the occupant hasn’t moved in yet.
+Custom millwork that integrates storage, media equipment, and mechanical systems behind flush-panel doors is expensive to produce, and it is what separates a minimalist interior that functions from one that looks as though the occupant has not moved in yet.

 Design Principles That Separate Refined from Reductive